-Setting up multi-hop VPN in BeAdmin
+Setting up multi-hop Xray VPN in BeAdmin

 Cascade mode links two independent BeAdmin installations into an "entry → exit" chain: your device connects to the first server, but reaches the internet through the second.
 This helps when a single Xray server stops working — its REALITY handshake has been detected by DPI, or its IP has become unreachable.
 The cascade separates the connection point and the exit address across different networks, so even if one of them goes down, the other stays out of reach.